suffolklibraries/lgc/content/collections/events/halloween-trail-01-11.md

     content:
       -
         type: text
-        text: 'With tons of fun activities for families to join in make sure to save the date as more details to come.
+        text: 'This year’s trail will take place at East Town Park.
+More details to follow closer to the day and times to be confirmed.
 Follow '
       -
         type: text
         marks: